aelrou/HyperV_Export/README.md

 Live exports do not seem to be supported on Windows Server 2012 (not R2), so a VM must be either saved or shutdown in order to export it.
 This script saves and exports a VM, then starts it again if it was running originally.

 To ensure that scheduled exports continue if a VM name gets changed, this script requires a VMID argument instead of a VM name.
+`"powershell.exe" -File "C:\HyperV_Export.ps1" -VMID "9623d59a-a9e9-40cf-a0fd-913248491d50"`

+To get a VMID run this in PowerShell: `Get-VM | Select-Object VMName, VMID`

 This script is designed to connect to a network drive, preferably using credentials of an account in the Backup Operator group.

-Once the export is complete and the network drive is connected, this script uses 7-Zip to encrypt and compress the export while uploading it to the network drive in 4.99 GB archive split-files.
+Once the export is complete and the network drive is connected, this script uses [7-Zip](https://www.7-zip.org/) to encrypt and compress the export while uploading it to the network drive in [4.99 GB](https://www.backblaze.com/b2/docs/large_files.html) archive split-files.
 After that it deletes the uncompressed export.

 **Make sure review and update:**